Free NHS Health Checks

 Summary Care Record

-The NHS has a new Central Computer System called the Summary Care Record (SCR).
+The NHS has a Central Computer System called the Summary Care Record (SCR).

 What is the SCR?